gitter-badger/CircuitBASIC/README.md

-# AT-BASIC
+# CircuitBASIC
-BASIC for Atmel AVR boards (mainly ATMega boards) with REPL
+BASIC for Arduinos(and Arduino-compatibles) and AVR boards with REPL